pretix/pretix-docs/docs/guides/products/sessions.md

 Use the fields "Start date" and "End date" to define the span of time in which the session is taking place.
 Create a quota for each of the session add-on products, with the total capacity of the quota reflecting the maximum number of attendees for each session.

+!!!
+Note
+    The "Agenda constraints" plugin only checks for scheduling conflicts between products of the same category.
+    Put all products for sessions that may overlap with each other in the same category.

 Edit the basic admission tickets for your event and open the :btn:Add-ons: tab.
 Add an add-on from the sessions category with a "Minimum number" of 0 and a "Maximum number" equal to or greater than the largest possible number of workshops a guest can attend.
 Click the :btn:Save: button.